-Renee is a Edmonton fetish and fashion photographer with a background in dance, modelling, and sketch art.
+Renee is an Edmonton fetish and fashion photographer with a background in dance, modeling, and sketch art.
 Currently stashed in the outskirts of Edmonton, Alberta, she is constantly on the look-out for the next adventure out of the local area code.

 You can see her work on her website, all about Fashion Fetish Hair Beauty and Underwater Photography.
-Her Facebook and 500px.com too of course.
-Go take a look and be impressed because I'm thinking I'll be saying “I knew her when . . . ” one day in the not to distant future!
+Her Facebook page too of course.
+Go take a look and be impressed because I’m thinking I’ll be saying “I knew her when . . . ” one day in the not too distant future!

 What Are You Passionate About?